What Is a Betting Edge in Sports Betting?

 Why Small Edges Add Up

 You won’t win every bet, and that’s fine.
 The goal is to consistently make bets where your projected probability beats the implied odds.
 Finding edges does not mean you find one game, bet it, and it automatically wins.
 It's about testing processes and maximizing your ROI.
+Bet tracking apps help you track the impact of small edges on your bankroll.

 How to Spot a Real Betting Advantage